Jazz Chisholm Preview, Player Props: Marlins vs. Padres

 Jazz Chisholm At The Plate

-- Chisholm has picked up an RBI in 34.4% of his games this year, with more than one RBI in 6.6% of his games.
-He has also produced three or more runs in three contests.
+- Chisholm has picked up an RBI in 33.9% of his games this year, with two or more RBI in 6.5% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.